Methods for Pest Control

 - Applying corn gluten meal to turf grass (in early spring and fall) will prevent germination of crabgrass and weeds.

-- Kill weeds in driveways and walkways with a propane torch or vinegar solution (1 qt vinegar, 1/4 cup salt, 2 tsp. dish soap).
+- Kill weeds in driveways and walkways with a propane torch or spray with vinegar.

 - Sprinkle diatomaceous earth around foundations and entryways for non-toxic control of ants.